0xRose/Rose-RAT/README.md

     </h1>
     <strong>by <a href="https://github.com/ICExFS">pierro</a>, <a href="https://github.com/Gumbobrot">Gumbobrot</a>, <a href="https://github.com/suvan1911">suvan</a>, <a href="https://github.com/suegdu">suegdu</a></strong>
 </div>

-### WARNING: THIS PROJECT NEEDS ROSE INJECTOR WHICH ISN'T ACTUALLY RELEASED | THIS CANNOT BE USED FOR NOW

 ## <a id="content"></a>🌐 〢 Table Of Contents

 - **[📖 〢 Description](#description)**